Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Generative Collaboration

-An important detail in PIBT is that priorities of robots en route to their goals gradually increase, while those of robots that reach their goals are reset to the lowest level (line~\ref{line:commit}).
-This rule ensures that active robots take precedence over stationary ones and contributes to PIBT's remarkably efficient planning in structured environments.
-However, this procedure can also create \emph{livelocks}: when goals and paths overlap, a robot that has just reached its goal loses priority and may be pushed away by another.
+An important detail in PIBT is that priorities of robots en route to their goals gradually increase, while those of robots that reach their goals are reset to their lowest level (line~\ref{line:commit}).
+This rule gives active robots precedence over stationary ones.
+However, it can also create \emph{livelocks}: when goals and paths overlap, a robot at its goal may be pushed away by another.
 Once the displacing robot reaches its own goal, its priority drops in turn, allowing the first robot to push back.
 The two can continue alternating endlessly.
-This failure mode stems from PIBT’s strict assumption of fixed goal assignments.

-In our manipulation framework, this assumption is overly restrictive.
-Given contacts generated by $\pi_\theta$, any robot can occupy any contact.
-Capitalizing on this flexibility, we develop \textbf{G}oal \textbf{S}wapping with \textbf{P}riority \textbf{I}nheritance (\gspi{}): an AMRMP planner for non-point robots with motion primitives that shares PIBT’s efficiency and lightweight structure while also eliminating livelocks by introducing a goal swapping mechanism.
+This failure mode stems from PIBT fixed goal assignments.
+In our manipulation framework, any robot can occupy any contact point.
+Capitalizing on this flexibility, we develop \textbf{G}oal \textbf{S}wapping with \textbf{P}riority \textbf{I}nheritance (\gspi{}): an AMRMP planner for non-point robots with motion primitives that shares PIBT’s lightweight structure without suffering from livelocks in practice.

-\subsubsection{\textbf{The \gspi{} Algorithm}}
+\subsubsection{{The \gspi{} Algorithm}}

 At its core, \gspi{} follows the structure of PIBT and operates in iterations, where in each iteration robots commit to actions and execute them.
 In PIBT, each iteration consists solely of a \emph{move} stage (line~\ref{line:try-move-loop}), where robots select and execute actions.
-In \gspi{}, we add the \emph{swap} stage (line~\ref{line:try-swap-loop}), where robots may exchange goals with each other.
+In \gspi{}, we add the \emph{swap} stage (line~\ref{line:try-swap-loop}), where robots may exchange goals.